theresalca/Module-2-draft/docs/week3.md

 7. Finally duplicate the sheet.
 At the bottom left are tabs that allow you to have multiple sheets in your worksheet.
 If you click on the downward arrow next to your sheet name a menu will appear.
 Click on "duplicate" and you will now have a second identical sheet ready for data from your second mass.
 You can rename your sheets from the same menu.
  <img src="images/Duplicating_sheet_in_sheets.png" alt="The duplicate menu item will allow you to duplicate your worksheet, easily creating a second worksheet already set-up for the second mass" width="125"/>

-## Step 2: Collect and analyze data

-Your real-time histogram should guide you in determining when you have enough data.
-You should have a histogram with enough data that you feel you have a reasonable estimate of the mean and its uncertainty.
-Remember, our goal is to compare the results we obtain from two different masses in order to test our hypothesis.
-We would like to determine whether or not the results are equivalent to within our experimental error we need to accurately estimate that experimental error.
-We would also like to reduce the uncertainty as much as possible to make this a more meaningful experiment.

 Once you have collected a few data points you will want to go back to the chart editor and select customize.
 Next week we will focus on polishing our plot for communicating our results but even for your own records you want to make a few adjustments while collecting data.

 + Use the Chart and axis title dropdown to add a chart title